CoherentLabs/frontend-tools/e2e/README.md

 * `model`: The data structure representing the model.
 * Returns a promise that resolves once the model is successfully created.

 It is recommended to use this method within the `beforeAll` hook of a `describe` block.
 This ensures the model is initialized once and can be reused across all tests within the block.
-Additionally, declare the model variable within the `describe` block to make it accessible to all tests.
+The model variable must be declared within the `describe` block to make it accessible to all tests.

 Usage: